pixelastic/fakeusers/README.md

 ## Sources

-Data is coming from those various sources
+Data is coming from those sources

-- [randomeuser.me](https://randomuser.me/) (handpicked list from [UI
+- [randomeser.me](https://randomuser.me/) (handpicked list from [UI
   faces](http://uifaces.com/)
 - Handpicked friends who gave me their consent to use their face in the list